 After all, Tiafoe Sr. came to Maryland, managed to get a construction job with a company building a tennis center, and then became the maintenance manager at the center, which allowed him to live, with his twin sons, in a modest storage room.

-One of his kids, Franklin, had little interest in the sport.
+One of his kids, Franklin, had modest interest in the sport.
 His other son adored it.
 When he was just three, Frances Jr. roamed about the considerable Junior Tennis Champions Center (JTCC) in College Park Maryland, picking up assorted rackets and kickstarting a love affair with the game.
 The kid had talent.
-His passion was insatiable.
-A gifted mentor, coach Misha Kouznetsov, took him under his wise wings and Tiafoe began to make waves.
-Soon enough he was the youngest player ever to win the prestigious Orange Bowl tourney, the youngest to win a Slam match and eventually the youngest player in the top 100.
+His passion was insatiable and he soon began to make waves.
+He became the youngest player ever to win the prestigious Orange Bowl tourney, the youngest to win a Slam match and eventually the youngest player in the top 100.

 Young and talented, Tiafoe offers big smiles and bigger forehands, great movement, jaw-dropping creativity, increasing smarts and a great nickname – Big Foe.
 His aspirational story tantalizes – from a broom closet to booming winners.
 No wonder the hype machine – as it had done with many – revved up.
 Newspapers dissected his every move, and “60 Minutes,” CNN and HBO all produced glowing segments.
 Plus, the kid was a charmer with a chill sense of humor.